These iPads, made by Apple Inc., will be instituted at the beginning of the 2013 - 2014 school year.

 "The state has had good success with iPad introductions," says Drescher.

 Kevin Morrison, one of four leaders of the Educational Technology Team, is one of the many teachers that have been "biting for this for a number of years," he said.
+Teachers are excited to experiment with different educational apps, presentation formats, and ways to create classroom discussion, he added.

 To formulate this decision, members of the Educational Technology Team visited schools in various states and had frequent meetings.
 They examined different types of technology being used in many different ways among students.